-The recommendations emphasise the need to offer additional tailored support to meet the particular needs and choices of those who are socially disadvantaged or who may find it difficult to use contraceptive services.
+This guideline covers contraceptive services for under-25s.
+It aims to ensure all under-25s are given advice and information on all types of contraception.
+This includes additional tailored support to meet the particular needs and choices of those who are socially disadvantaged or who may find it difficult to use these services.

-- Providing contraceptive services after pregnancy and abortion.
+- providing contraceptive services after pregnancy and abortion